BetyStr/bp/README.md

 7. **Create** a new class `Game`.
    - Add attributes `playerOne`, `playerTwo` of type `Player`, `board` of type `Board`, and `stateOfGame`of type `StateOfGame`.
-      **Mark as `final` all attributes that can be final**.
+      **Mark all attributes that can be final with the keyword `final`**.
-   - Add a constructor taking two players as input parameters.
+   - Add a constructor taking two players as the input parameters.
-   - Add getters and setter/s to attributes.
+   - Add getters and setter/s for the attributes.
    - Add methods `getCurrentPlayer` and `putPieceOnBoard`.
-      - The method `getCurrentPlayer` returns the player who is on the turn, based on the current `round` and the `color` of the players. **The white player always starts.**
+      - The method `getCurrentPlayer` returns the player whose turn it is, based on the current `round` and the `color` of the players. **The white player always starts.**
       - The method `putPieceOnBoard` takes `Piece` as an input parameter and adds it to the `board`.
 8. Edit the executable class Main.